-AUSSIES ARE COMING: For those who remember Graham Rose and Roger Boyd, our former coaches, they are bringing over an Aussie side to play at the Park on Sunday 19 and Tuesday 21 July.
+AUSSIES ARE COMING: Former coaches Graham Rose and Roger Boyd are bringing over an Aussie side to play at the Park on Sunday 19 and Tuesday 21 July.
 In addition coach Luke Heskett is also bringing his old Aussie team to play here on June 1.

-CALL UP FOR SANDY: Club veteran and umpire Sandy Reynolds, who had great exploits with the ball last season for Herts over-70s is in the national squad that this summer will face the touring Aussies.
+CALL UP FOR SANDY: Club veteran and umpire Sandy Reynolds, who enjoyed a great season with Herts over-70s, is in the national squad that this summer will face the touring Aussies.